What is text neck?

 While they hardly found any differences between neck and back posture and pain, the researchers found that Cluster 3 “had higher odds of depressive symptoms,” which was consistent with a previous research that found teens with slumped postures had higher association with depression and anxiety.
 (8) Although computer and smartphone usage was not much different among the clusters, Cluster 1 are more physically active, which may attribute to a more upright posture.

-“The current results do not support the commonly held clinical and societal belief that [neck pain] is related to spinal posture,” the authors claimed.
+“The current results do not support the commonly held clinical and societal belief that [neck pain] is related to spinal posture,” the authors said.
 “This is consistent with findings from systematic reviews that the association between [neck pain] and posture is weak.”
 (9, 10)

 “This suggests that [neck pain] is associated with changes in pain regulatory mechanisms rather than biomechanics.
 This supports calls to consider and manage [neck pain] from a broader biopsychosocial perspective,” the authors concluded.
 “Despite strong support for the existence of neck posture subgroups, they were not associated with [persistent neck pain], [neck pain] in sitting or headaches in 17-year-olds.
 This raises questions regarding the efficacy of generic postural advice for adolescents with and without [neck pain].”